top of page

 • coordinates meetings, progress tracking, and delivery readiness,

-• ensures deliverables are packaged and completed on schedule.
+• ensures that deliverables are packaged and completed in a timely and organized manner.

-Depending on project design, the Project Lead may or may not be the primary scientific authority.
-Scientific sign-off may sit with the PI and/or Scientific Lead.
+Depending on project design, the Project Lead may or may not hold primary scientific authority.
+Final scientific sign-off may remain with the PI and/or

 Senior Scholar (Affiliate)

-A Senior Scholar (Affiliate) is a prestige advisory appointment for highly experienced researchers who provide:
+A Senior Scholar (Affiliate) is a senior advisory designation for highly experienced researchers who provide:

 • high-level critique and peer review,